 If you do not see your ILS on this list, do not worry!
 We have developers who are ready to make sure we can set up those connections properly.
 Aspen is completely customizable, so we can integrate any ILS or system.

-Aspen Discovery has integration with PayPal for eCommerce.
+Aspen Discovery has integration with the following for e-commerce.

-Aspen Discovery currently has integration with Library Market's Library Calendar.
+Aspen Discovery currently has integration with Library Market's Library Calendar and SpringShare's LibCal.
 When you integrate your events, patrons can search events directly and discover them when searching your catalog.

 Locally Created Content